All Episodes

 Well, that doesn't sound like they're withholding leaks, but I guess they have no problems insulting our intelligence.

-Now you add those texts to what was already released the day before, uh, that's Monday of this week from Congressman Meadows, and we're getting a very clear picture of what's actually going on here, including in those Monday texts from Strzok to Page, and this took place on April 10th, 2017.
+And we're getting a very clear picture of what's actually going on here, including in those Monday texts from Strzok to Paige.

 I had literally just gone to find the phone to tell you that I want to talk to you about media leak strategy with the DOJ before you go.

-So now it's they want to talk about media leaking strategy between the FBI and the DOJ.
+So now it's, they want to talk about media leaking strategy between the FBI and the DOJ.

 This is getting a little nerve-wracking.